Wednesday, December 29, 2004

 Awful Performance

-Some time ago, a friend of mine asked me to profile a collection of libraries, which had been provided by another vendor.
+Some time ago, a colleague of mine asked me to profile a collection of libraries, which had been provided by another vendor.
 One function received data over a TCP socket, and did some XML parsing.
 It seemed to perform weakly (100% CPU usage for several seconds even on a small size of data).

 In this case we easily managed to improve performance by a factor of up to 30000.
 Workloads that took seconds or even minutes before now finish within some milliseconds.
 Here is what I did: